 \section{Abstract}

-We obtain a new addition theorem for the fundamental solution of the Navier-Lamé system in dimension 3 satisfying the Kupradze radiation conditions.
-This provides an expansion of this fundamental solution that involves only the evaluation of Bessel functions and scalar spherical harmonics.
-This is particularly useful in collocation numerical methods based on fundamental solutions, such as the boundary element method or the method of fundamental solutions.
-For this last method, we show its efficiency when approximating the Navier-Lamé system in exterior domains.
+We derive a new addition formula for the fundamental solution of the Navier–Lamé system in three dimensions that satisfies the Kupradze radiation conditions.
+This result yields an expansion of the fundamental solution involving only Bessel functions and scalar spherical harmonics.
+Such a representation is particularly advantageous for collocation-based numerical methods relying on fundamental solutions, including the boundary element method and the method of fundamental solutions.
+For the latter, we illustrate its efficiency in approximating solutions to the Navier–Lamé system in exterior domains.